long-olivia/rag-fact-checker/README.md

 ## Dataset creation
 1. Reformat datasets (Wikipedia, WAFER, FEVER, others if needed) into the desired format above.
 2. Create a proportional amount of negative training examples, if missing from the data, by matching random erroneous citations with passages.
 3. Add noisy data to simulate real world retrieval by creating a subset where multiple wrong contexts are appended to the correct citation context.
+4. Consider how to create adversial datasets that attempt to confuse or challenge the models ([a collection of old yet related paper](https://github.com/neemakot/Fact-Checking-Survey/blob/main/README.md?utm_source=chatgpt.com#adversarial-training-for-automated-fact-checking)).

 ## Training strategy
 1. Use an open-source base model to enable sharing the fine-tuned fact-checker publicly as part of the research results.